terminusdb/research_topics/README.md

 # Data Structures

-Which data-structures support the following operations on persistent graphs with large numbers of commits efficiently.
+Which data-structures support the following operations on versioned graphs with large numbers of commits efficiently.

 We view an edge as a tuple (s,p,o) for s∈S p∈P o∈O for countable